Why start a blog in the age of vloggers and social media influencers?

 Blogging allows you to develop skills and beef up your portfolio which are GOLD, especially in this digital age.

 And I’m not just talking about a career in Digital Marketing.
 Whatever your chosen industry is—fashion, finance, family, beauty, travel, hospitality, architecture, design, anywhere, really—companies and brands are ALWAYS on the lookout for content creators and digital strategists.

 So go for it, start a blog now!

 If you’re thinking about blogging or getting back to it, there’s no better time than NOW.

 Actually, there’s no better time than YESTERDAY.
 But NOW is okay too.

 If you don’t have a blog yet, here’s my step by step guide on how to start a blog the right way.

 If you’re thinking about quitting, I suggest you go back to the drawing board and re-assess your decision.
 Consider taking blogging e-courses or joining blogging communities.
-Almost always, you only need a little push to the right direction to keep going.
+Almost always, you only need a little push in the right direction to keep going.

 A FREE 7-day e-course designed for bloggers and creatives who want to take their blog to a whole new level of meaning and purpose.